oscherler/openphoto-wiki/Contritbute-frontend.md

 Contributing to the Web and API components of The OpenPhoto Project
 =======================

+## Up and contributing in under 5 minutes

-## The technical laundry list of things you'll need to start
+So what do you need to start contributing?

 A computer!
 Once you've secured one of those all you need is a Github account.
 It helps to have a locally installed version of the frontend repository to test your changes.
 We've got <a href="http://theopenphotoproject.org/documentation">lots of guides</a> to help you get started.
 If you're updating any of the PHP code you should get PHPUnit as well.